rajeshb15/alldata/docs/alldata-common-use-cases.md

 Each partner will have a partner ID and at least one home ID created in the AllData system.
 Some partners may choose to use multiple home IDs depending on different use cases.
 A partner can provision multiple customers (users) under its home ID.
 A user may have more than one financial institution account under his or her profile.

-For all use cases outlined below, the partner must create a user profile using the <a href="..api?type=post&path=/WealthManagementWeb/ws/UserMgmt/createUser">CreateUser API</a>.
+For all use cases outlined below, the partner must create a user profile using the [CreateUser API](..api/?type=post&path=/WealthManagementWeb/ws/UserMgmt/createUser).
 The user profile consists of the user ID, password, and several optional fields including name, address, etc.

 Partners must follow the bootstrapping process to synchronize the Fiserv AllData connections directory on their end.
-This one-time process uses the <a href="..api?type=post&path=/WealthManagementWeb/ws/SeedDataInq/getFinancialInstInfo">GetFinancialInstInfo API</a>.
+This one-time process uses the [GetFinancialInstInfo API](..api/?type=post&path=/WealthManagementWeb/ws/SeedDataInq/getFinancialInstInfo).
 Partners can also periodically refresh to get the latest changes made by financial institutions.
 See the _AllData Web Services API Specifications_ document for additional details.

 # Use Cases